The South Bank Show: ITV (1978–2010)

-Sky Arts (2012–present)
+Sky Arts (2012–2023)

 In July 2010, it was revealed that Bragg had bought the rights to the brand and had first right of access to The South Bank Show archives.
 Sky Arts broadcasts South Bank Show archive editions and hosted the South Bank Sky Arts Awards on 25 Jan 2011, presented by Melvyn Bragg, accompanied by a new arrangement of The South Bank Show theme.

 Sky Arts revived The South Bank Show with a new series starting 27 May 2012.

-Since 2012 most series only have around 4–6 episodes.
+From 2012 to 2023 most series only have around 4–6 episodes.

 Theme music and visuals

 The theme music is taken from Andrew Lloyd Webber's Variations composed in 1977 for his brother, the cellist Julian Lloyd Webber.
 This is based on the theme from Paganini's "24th Caprice".
 The brand image of the programme is an animated version of a detail from Michelangelo's Sistine Chapel ceiling painting, specifically the image of the Hand of God giving life to Adam.
 It shows the two hands meeting, generating a lightning bolt.